tc39/eshost/README.md

 Es-host-wrapper is a library for executing ECMAScript code uniformly across any ECMAScript host environment.
 Es-host-wrapper consists of a wrapper around the various ways of executing a host and processing its output (called a Runner) and a runtime library for host-agnostic scripts to use.

+For a CLI tool that uses this library to make comparing ECMAScript hosts super easy, see [eshost](https://github.com/bterlson/eshost).

 ### Installation

 ```